Eating and drinking

-Leeds has several major sports team.
-Headingley Carnegie Cricket Ground is just a 30-minute walk from campus, regularly hosts international Test matches and Twenty20 games and is home to Yorkshire County Cricket Club.
+Leeds has several major sports teams.
+Headingley Carnegie Cricket Ground is just a 30-minute walk from campus and regularly hosts international Test matches and Twenty20 games.
+It is home to Yorkshire County Cricket Club.

 Leeds United Football Club is one of the longest established teams in the country, and its stadium is a short bus ride from the city centre at Elland Road.